Overview

 Context

-Grocery shopping requires planning, product comparison, and budget control – often overwhelming for our target group: users who want to eat healthier and more consciously.
+Grocery shopping requires planning, navigating the store, product comparison, and budget control – often overwhelming for our target group: users who seek better structure, easier planning, and want to learn more about products.
 FOODAR addresses this by connecting inspiration, planning, in-store navigation, product transparency, cost tracking, and cashless payment into one coherent journey.
-Recipes transform into shopping lists, Augmented Reality (AR) supports product discovery and navigation, and real-time cost visibility enables confident decision-making.
+Recipes transform into shopping lists, Augmented Reality (AR) supports product discovery and navigation, and real-time cost visibility supports decision making.
 The app can be personalized to individual needs such as allergens and intolerances.
-The project was developed during my Master’s program at TH Ingolstadt.

 UCD Approach